EricTran99/Project_2-Team_9/README.md

 Project 2 was defined and started on Monday, August 21.
 In summary, the requirements for the project are to create:

-      - two DataFrames for the Category data and Subcategory data,
+      - Two DataFrames for the Category data and Subcategory data,

-      - a DataFrame for the Campaign data,
+      - A DataFrame for the Campaign data,

-      - a DataFrame for the Contacts data, and
+      - A DataFrame for the Contacts data, and

-      - the crowdfunding_db database.
+      - The crowdfunding_db database.

 Deliverables